 FAQ: Custody & Visitation

 Frequently Asked Questions As a child custody attorney I am frequently asked certain questions by parents beginning a custody dispute.
 In this blog I want to answer just a few of the most common questions.
-The other parent and I do not have a custody order or agreement, can I take my child out of state?
-While there is no …
+In this blog I have answered some of the common questions presented in custody and visitation matters.
+For all questions, […]

 Can my Child Be Tried as an Adult?